BinaryBeard/ingredient2recipe/README.md

 ## Configuration File

-To avoid using the `--key KEY` flag on the command line, put the API Key in `REPO_ROOT/config.json` file (REPO_ROOT is the root level of the cloned directroy).
+To avoid using the `--key KEY` flag on the command line, put the API Key in `REPO_ROOT/config.json` file (REPO_ROOT is the root level of the cloned directory).

 ```json
 {